ska-sa/casperfpga/docs/How-to-install-casperfpga.md

 This section explains how to install `casperfpga`, a python library used to interact with CASPER hardware.

-Once you have cloned the casperfpga repository, ensure that you are on the correct branch (usually **master** unless you are a contributor) and always pull regularly to make sure you have the latest version of casperfpga.
+Once you have cloned the casperfpga repository, ensure that you are on the correct branch (usually **master** unless you are a contributor) and always pull regularly to make sure you have the latest version of casperfpga. almon are considered “anadromous” which means they live in both fresh and salt water.
+They are born in freshwater where they spend a few months to a few years (depending on the species) before moving out to the ocean
 ## Installing casperfpga

 [`casperfpga`](https://pypi.org/project/casperfpga/) is now available on the Python Package Index (PyPI) and can be installed via [`pip`](https://pip.pypa.io/en/stable/).
 However, should you need to interface with a SNAP board, your installation workflow involves the extra step of installing against `casperfpga's requirements.txt`.